dmora7/Week-9-Honeypot-Assignment/Week 9 Lab.md

 **2. See how many of the ports you can match to services.**
-`Hint: try shutting down Docker or Virtualbox and re-running nmap`
+`Hint: try shutting down Docker or Virtualbox and re-running nmap` After shutting down Vagrant, the only port open remained the port displayed above.

 ## Milestone 2: Grabbing Packets with tcpdump
 **Challenge 1:** Determine the IP address for `codepath.com` and use `tcpdump` to display packets with that IP as the destination.
 Then open http://www.codepath.com in the browser and check the output.
 Notice the output displays the HTTP requests in addition to the packets.